Buying Live Stakes from TN Nursery is an easy and challenging way to plant trees.

 When it comes to planting on and stabilizing slopes, it’s hard to beat live stakes.
 And with prices as low as $1.49 each, live stakes are a cheap option too.
-No matter where your landscaping project is, we’ve got live stakes to suit your zone so buy your first 100 now.
+No matter where your landscaping project is, we’ve got live stakes to suit your zone so buy your first 100.

 Live stakes are relatively straight sections of branch or stem taken from hardy and fast-growing trees.
-They’re used to cheaply propagate trees and are usually planted on slopes where it’s difficult to transplant potted tree seedlings.
+They’re used to propagate trees cheaply and are usually planted on slopes where it’s difficult to transplant potted tree seedlings.
 Their purpose is to stabilize the slope and reduce or prevent erosion.
 As such, they’re commonly used in habitat restoration projects.

-Live Stakes will produce hardy trees
+Live Stakes will produce hardy trees.

 If you’re planting into moist, soft soil, you can push live stakes directly into the soil.
-If you’re planting into hard soil, you’ll need to plant them into ‘pre-drilled’ pilot holes.
-In both cases, live stakes should be planted so at least half their length is buried in the soil.
+If you’re planting into hard soil, you’ll need to plant them into ‘pre-drilled pilot holes.
+In both cases, live stakes should be planted, so at least half their length is buried in the soil.
 And the soil should remain moist during the growing season.